GAHEOS/ghconcat/README.md

 # ghconcat

-> **Hierarchical, language-agnostic file concatenator · ultra-deterministic · zero external deps**
+> **Hierarchical, language‑agnostic file concatenator · ultra‑deterministic · zero external deps**

-`ghconcat` walks your project tree, selects only the files you care about, **strips the noise** (comments, imports, blank lines, etc.), applies optional line-range slicing and concatenates the result into a single, reproducible dump.
+`ghconcat` walks your project tree, selects only the files you care about, **strips the noise** (comments, imports, blank lines, etc.), applies optional line‑range slicing and concatenates the result into a single, reproducible dump.
-Typical use-cases:
+Typical use‑cases:

 * Giant but clean prompts for LLMs.
 * Traceable artefacts in CI/CD.
-* Code-review bundles that stay line-number-stable.
+* Code‑review bundles that stay line‑number‑stable.
 * A *source of truth* you can embed in docs or knowledge bases.

 ---